ericquayson/ericquayson.github.io/journal-week-3.md

 ### Journal 3

-Reading journals from Last week made me realize the power of brevity.
+Reading journals from last week made me realize the power of brevity.
 With that being said, here is a quick run down of my CSS3 adventures from last week.
 In class, we focused mainly on learning the ins and outs of CSS3.
 I learned the standard layout for defining a selector in CSS3.
 Moreover, there are some similarities to what the syntax and the structure of an object literal looks like.
 The contents of a selector definition houses the properities and values that will style the page.